n1oftheabove/urban-sound-classification/README.md

     </tbody>
 </table>

 Harmonic frequency multipliers are clearly visible.
-It's presence is an important feature of that class `dog_bark` which sets it apart from classes whose sounds don't emerge from resonant bodies, let's say for example a `jackhammer`:
+Its presence is an important feature of that class `dog_bark` which sets it apart from classes whose sounds don't emerge from resonant bodies, let's say for example a `jackhammer`:

 <table>
     <thead>